 When asked "what is entrepreneurship?" we often assume the entrepreneur to be some kind of genius like Steve Jobs, Mark Zuckerberg or Jeff Bezos.
 Someone who founds an empire and makes millions.
 The truth is that anyone who chooses to start a business that solves a problem for common people is an entrepreneur.
 It’s someone who is prepared to assume the risk for starting a venture in an increasingly competitive market.
 The downside is that not all entrepreneurs are successful.

 You could argue that a true entrepreneur is someone who believes in themselves.
 But self-belief alone isn't enough.
 You will need tenacity and resilience too.
+You need to be able to see beyone the limitations of your current context.
 You might not succeed in business first time round but true entrepreneurs stick with it because they believe they can do something better or offer better value or service to an existing market.

 In order to manage a business venture you will need to master the skills required to succeed in business.
 You might have the idea for an innovative product, you might even have owned a successful business before but whatever your business model or focus you will need to gain mastery over a whole range of business skills.